Return to index page

 The shaped glass had to be annealed (heated and allowed to cool slowly) to reduce stresses introduce during blowing, where glass blowers worked small annealing furnaces were therefore provided, In the old glass cone buildings these furnaces were usually against the outside walls.
 These did not usually have separate chimneys but instead used iron stove pipes feeding into the main central cone.
 Larger annealing furnaces (called Lehrs or Lears) were used for bottles and the like, often arranged in the form of a tunnel through which the products passed on metal trays.

 At the crown glass works the glass disks were made in the cone shaped buildings at the centre of the works.
 The glass disks were stacked in open wooden or iron frames (I cannot be sure which from the surviving illustrations) and would often be cut in a separate cutting room.
 This room might form an extension of the crown house itself or it might (conceivably) be across an open yard.
-For N Gauge you could punch out disks of clear plastic from flat bubble-packs with a paper hole punch and emboss a 'crown' in the centre by belting a centre-punch into the disk whilst resting it of a pile of old newspaper.
+This means you could punch out disks of clear plastic from flat bubble-packs with a paper hole punch and emboss a 'crown' in the centre by belting a centre-punch into the disk whilst resting it of a pile of old newspaper.
 Three or four of these disks could be placed in a wooden frame which might be wheeled or carried on a long pole between two men.

 The plate glass works using iron tables and rollers was of necessity large, a new factory was built in the later 1770's for the British Plate Glass Company at Ravenhead near St. Hellens in which the building for plate glass manufacture was 113 yards long by 50 yards wide (103 x 48 metres).
 At the time it was the biggest industrial building in Britain.